godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`ShapeType<enum_PhysicsServer2D_ShapeType>` **SHAPE_CONVEX_POLYGON** = ``6``

 This is the constant for creating convex polygon shapes.
 A polygon is defined by a list of points.
 It can be used for intersections and inside/outside checks.
-Unlike the :ref:`CollisionPolygon2D.polygon<class_CollisionPolygon2D_property_polygon>` property, polygons modified with :ref:`shape_set_data<class_PhysicsServer2D_method_shape_set_data>` do not verify that the points supplied form is a convex polygon.

 .. _class_PhysicsServer2D_constant_SHAPE_CONCAVE_POLYGON: